mashemat/inet_bot_traffic_detection/README.md

 3- The average time interval between consecutive requests made by bots is five times shorter than normal users.
 </p>

+To create a bot dataset in accordance with our learning guidelines, we utilized a Zipfian request distribution with an alpha value of 0.9, as detailed in the zipfian folder.
+This folder contains essential information for generating keys based on the Zipfian distribution.
+Bots primarily send requests for less popular keys, while legitimate users focus on popular items.

+Additionally, the interarrival time between requests adheres to a normal distribution.
+Notably, bots exhibit a shorter interarrival time compared to legitimate users.
+The necessary details for generating interarrival time are available in the time folder.

 ## Refrences
 <p>[1] Shangbin Feng, Herun Wan, Ningnan Wang, Jundong Li, and Minnan